Shubhansh18/ideavisor-backend/README.md

-# VentureAI - AI-Powered Startup Validation Platform
+# IdeaVisor - AI-Powered Startup Validation Platform

 A comprehensive startup validation platform that uses AI to analyze business ideas using proven frameworks like Lean Canvas, TAM-SAM-SOM, and Y Combinator criteria.